Zimbra/elastic-stack/README.md

 ## Understanding Kibana UI

-This chapter chapter is a walk-trough for the Kibana UI.
-It shows you the places in the Kibana UI where you can find and analyze if the configuration of the previous steps in this guide are working.
+This chapter is a walk-through for the Kibana UI.
+It shows the locations in the Kibana UI where you can find and analyze if the configuration of the previous steps in this guide are working.
 In the next chapter this guide will show you how to define more fields for logs that Elastic Stack is not parsing yet.

 ### Stack Management